Tattoo Sizes: Knowing What you Want

 Fits perfectly, doesn’t it?

-So the next time someone says ‘a 6 inch tattoo’, you know what they’re talking about is a tattoo that is 6 square inches in size.
-Now this could mean anything from:
+So when someone says ‘a 6-inch tattoo’, you know now that what they’re talking about is a tattoo that is 6 square inches in size.
+This could mean anything from:

 - a 2*3 inch or 3*2 inch tattoo, to